abilandz/PH8124/Lecture_7/Lecture_7.md

 **Sending signals to the running processes**

-We have already seen that we can suspend the running job by hitting ```Ctrl+Z```, and that we can terminate the running job by executing the command input **kill -9 processPID** in the terminal.
+We have already seen that we can suspend the running job by hitting ```Ctrl+Z```, and that we can terminate the running job by executing the command **kill -9 processPID** in the terminal.
 Conceptually, there is no much of a difference in what is happening in these two cases, and these two examples are just a small subset of _signals_ that we can send to the process.
 In this section we cover in detail from the user's perspective how the signals can be sent programmatically to the running processes, and modify their running conditions on the fly.
 In the next section, we will cover this topic from the developer's side, i.e. we will discuss the code implementation which is needed to enable the process to receive and handle the signals while running.

 Loosely speaking, a signal is a message that a user sends programmatically to the running process.
 One running process can also send a signal to another running process.
 A signal is typically sent when some abnormal event takes place or when we want another process to do something per explicit request.
 As we already saw, two processes can communicate with pipes ```|```.
 Signals are another way for running processes to communicate with each other.